 TGay Editor: Section 10.44.5 (P338L13..)

-10.44.5 TDD link maintenance
+10.44.5 DMG Link maintenance

-A STA indicates support for TDD link maintenance by setting the TDD Link Maintenance Statistics field within the STA’s DMG Capabilities element to a nonzero value.
-A STA that supports TDD link maintenance shall not initiate TDD link maintenance, as specified below, with a peer STA that does not support TDD link maintenance.
+A STA indicates support for DMG link maintenance by setting the DMG Link Maintenance Statistics field within the STA’s DMG Capabilities element to a nonzero value.
+A STA that supports DMG link maintenance shall not initiate DMG link maintenance, as specified below, with a peer STA that does not support DMG link maintenance.

-The SME of the STA that supports TDD link maintenance shall use the PLME-MINPAYLOADSTAT.request primitive to request the PHY to initiate measurement of signal power of received PPDUs and to compute the receiver statistics as described below.
+The SME of the STA that supports DMG link maintenance shall use the PLME-MINPAYLOADSTAT.request primitive to request the PHY to initiate measurement of signal power of received PPDUs and to compute the receiver statistics as described below.
 Upon receiving a PLME-MINPAYLOADSTAT.request primitive, the PHY shall use the parameter PSDU_MIN_LENGTH of the primitive to start the measurements and shall respond to the MAC with a PLME-MINPAYLOADSTAT.confirm primitive.

-A STA that supports TDD link maintenance and that receives a Link Measurement Request frame shall include a DMG Link Margin element in a transmitted Link Measurement Report frame.
+A STA that supports DMG link maintenance and that receives a Link Measurement Request frame shall include a DMG Link Margin element in a transmitted Link Measurement Report frame.
 The STA shall perform the link statistics measurements and set the DMG Link Margin element according to the following rules: